-Soon, Muslims around the world will embark on Ramadan, fasting for 30 days from sunrise to sunset to celebrate the ninth holiest month of the Islamic calendar.
+This month, Muslims around the world embark on Ramadan, fasting for 30 days from sunrise to sunset to celebrate the ninth holiest month of the Islamic calendar.
 This is a time to come together as a family, to reflect, pray, and renew focus on the spiritual life.

 Charity can be sharing your earnings with family, but also extend to people in need.
 If you are reading this, you may be doing so with the intent of giving, as we come up to this special time of year.
 And, for many, perhaps you, charity is not just an expression of giving but an expression of thankfulness.
 For your recipient– it’s also a promise.
 A promise that they are cared for and considered.

-We also want to make sure that the timeliness of your donation is honoured.
-Therefore, we promise to you that you will know the date and time of when your money should be delivered and available to your recipient.
-Our promise is to ensure that your money gets to where it’s intended to, easily, quickly and securely.
+Our promise is to ensure that your money gets to where it’s intended, easily, quickly and securely.
 Because, we honour our promises, as you do yours.

 Muslims around the world have oceans and entire continents separating them.
 When the month of Ramadan comes along, though, they’re connected through collective worship and reflection.
 This connection is powerful, and enjoying different Ramadan foods from around the world can make it even stronger.

 If you’re sending money home to your family during this special time, Remitly is here for you.
 We make international money transfers faster, easier, more transparent, and more affordable.

 Our reliable and easy-to-use mobile app is trusted by over 3 million people around the globe.

 Trademarks, trade names and logos displayed are registered trademarks of their respective owners.
 No affiliation or endorsement of Remitly should be implied.